 Best Madrid Flamenco restaurants

-The following eight restaurants offer the best Flamenco shows in Madrid.
-You can check out their official websites for information about prices and reservations.
+The following restaurants offer some of the best Flamenco shows in Madrid.

 - Corral de la Morería: It opened as a “tablao” in 1956.
-It is the city’s oldest and most renowned Flamenco restaurant.
-It is so popular that it appears in New York Times’ bestseller “1,000 Places to See Before You Die”.
+It's the city’s oldest and most renowned Flamenco restaurant.
+It's so popular that it appears in New York Times’ bestseller “1,000 Places to See Before You Die”.